2025 Montana wildfires: Summary

 Despite a worsening drought, the number of acres burned in Montana by July 24 was significantly less than land managers expected.
 While there had been a similar number of starts compared to last year, (1,116 on July 21, 2025 with 1,069 one year prior), there had been significantly less area burned (92,000 acre on July 21, 2024 compared to just 17,000 acre the same time in 2025).
 This was mostly due to heavy-precipitation storms coming from Northwest United States.
 It moistened terrain, making it less favorable to fire spread.
 Storms hit areas that needed moisture.
 However, officials remained the most concerned for Bitterroot Valley from forest fuels and inaccessible terrain, Gallatin, Madison, and Jefferson counties due to population growth, the Central Montana grasslands due to grass fuels, and the Eastern plains due to heavy grass growth.
 Main fire concerns are hot temperatures.

 Lightning caused several wildfires throughout Southwestern Montana, although several wildfires were human-caused, as well.
 Thunderstorms moved through areas under red flag warnings and heat advisories, starting several large wildfires (including the Horn, Bivens Creek, Cloudrest, Windy Rock, and McAllister fires).
 Temperatures were in excess of 90 °F, and strong thunderstorms posed threats The fires in Madison County were the most severe in terms of smoke and spread.
 The Horn Fire prompted an evacuation order and closed several residential roads and a campground, while the McAllister Fire prompted an evacuation warning near U.S. Route 87.

+By early October, mountain snow and cooler temperatures essentially brought an end to fire season.
+By October 8, just over 76,000 acre had burned in the state, the fourth-lowest in fifteen years.
+However, the total number of fire starts was above average, at 2,200, the sixth highest in fifteen years.
+Overall, the summer was both cooler and wetter than average and quick response times to new fire starts decreased the number of days with poor air quality than in the past.